MaazMS/python/python/lambda/DOC/lambed_concept.md

 ### package
 1. A package is nothing but a collection of modules.
 2. package is contain `__init__.py` without `__init__.py` it is not package.

+### Iterator
+1. Iterator in python is simple an object that can be return data one at a time while iterating over it.